 Return of Title IV Funds

-These rules govern the return of Title IV funds disbursed for a student who completely withdraws from a term, payment period or period of enrollment.
-These federal guidelines assume that a student earns his or her aid based on the period of time he or she remains enrolled.
-Unearned Title IV funds, other than federal work study, must be returned to the federal government.
-During the first 60 percent of the enrollment period, a student “earns” Title IV funds in direct proportion to the length of time he or she remains enrolled.
-A student who remains enrolled beyond the 60 percent point earns all his or her aid for the period.
-If earned aid exceeds disbursed aid, additional funds may be disbursed to the student in the form of a late disbursement.
-Additional disbursements are not permitted if the amount of earned aid is less than the total Title IV aid that was disbursed prior to the institution’s determination that the student withdrew.
+During the first 60 percent of the enrollment period, a student earns Title IV funds disbursed or that could have been disbursed in direct proportion to the length of time he or she remains enrolled.
+The percentage of unearned Title IV aid is the complement of the student’s earned aid percentage.
+Unearned Title IV funds must be returned to the Federal Government; this is not applicable to federal work study.
+A student who remains enrolled after the 60 percent point earns all of his or her disbursed aid for the period.
+If earned Title IV funds exceed disbursed aid, additional funds may be disbursed to the student in the form of a late disbursement.
+Additional disbursements are not permitted if the amount of earned aid is less than the total Title IV funds that were disbursed prior to the institution’s determination that the student withdrew.

 Repayment of Unearned Aid